+Configuration, as Lucy Suchman suggests (Suchman 2012), concerns both the technical arrangements and significance of platforms.
+A configuration refers first of all the composition and joining of technical elements.
+Comprised of largely generic commodity hardware and widely circulated software elements, the ensemble reality or specific texture and composition of platforms inheres in its configuration.
+Configurations in this sense range from technical details such as the specific key shortcuts a software developer sets up in their code editor to the broad architecture of data-flows between database, web-server, and mobile messaging system in a high-volume social media platform.
+Configuration also refers, much less overtly but directly, to the narration of the significance of platforms.
+The senses of configuration -- composition and narration -- play out together, at least for some of the actors concerned.
+If we are interested in both the composition and significance of platforms, then configurative analysis, with its entwining of technical practice and narratives of significance might be valuable.
+As I will suggest, despite their seeming remoteness from operational realities, platform numbers such as '48 million' offer scope for sociological engagement with the configurative realities of platforms.

 Platformizing practice

 If technical platforms do have a configured reality that overflows tool, machine, capital or labour, how would we engage with it sociologically?
-Given that technical platforms as such cannot be radically novel (since they must aggregate and concretise, group and connect existing technical elements), how are they made?
+Given that technical platforms as such cannot be radically novel (since they aggregate, arrange, concretise, group and connect existing technical elements), how are they made?
 How are machines, technologies, tools and networks platformized?

-Github, the case study of this paper, lies at the heart of contemporary platformizing practice.
+Github lies at the heart of contemporary platformizing practice.
 On Github, a social network layer of programmers is immersed in making platforms.
-Github, itself a capitalizing platform, is a platformizing platform, or a hub of platformizing practice.
-Its mundane operational reality concerns how platforms (amongst other things: laws, recipes, plans, policies, scientific articles, books, etc. can also be found there) are made, maintained and deployed.
-Github instances how coding practices set up, concretise and manage platforms.
+Github is a platformizing platform, or a hub of platformizing practice.
+Its mundane operational reality concerns how platforms (amongst other things; laws, recipes, plans, policies, scientific articles, books, etc. can also be found there) are made, maintained and deployed.
+Github documents, directly and indirectly, platformizing processes.

 Platformization depends on programming.
-Coding practices have changed over the last decade or so in two ways profoundly entangled with technical platforms.
+Coding practices have changed over the last decade or so in ways profoundly entangled with technical platforms.
 First, coding has shifted away from relatively closed proprietary machine-centred software development (the kind epitomised by Microsoft Windows or IBM mainframe software during the latter part of last century (Campbell-Kelly 2004; Ensmenger 2010)) to a much more legally and technically open, de-centralized practice of varying scope threaded across communication and network infrastructures.
 An explosion of digital devices and infrastructures, ranging from proliferating mobile devices and sensors to mushrooming data centres, have widened the reach and variety of coding.
 The lines and borders separating the production, distribution, and operation of code in technical platforms have thoroughly blurred.
 Code flows in much more diverse ways through infrastructures and devices.
-For instance, 'devops' (development-operations) moves constantly revised code directly into operational platforms through continuous deployments, often directly from code repositories on sites such as Github (Mackenzie 2016a).
-Similarly, the geography of coding work still centres on well-established urban centres such as San Francisco and London (Mackenzie 2016b), but by virtue of the networked distribution of coding tools and skills, occurs in many other places as well.
+For instance, 'devops' (development-operations) moves constantly revised code directly into operational platforms through continuous deployments, often directly from code repositories on sites such as Github (???).
+Similarly, the geography of coding work still centres on well-established urban centres such as San Francisco and London (Mackenzie 2016), but by virtue of the networked distribution of coding tools and skills, occurs in many other places as well.